LW83/project4new/README.md

 ### Fixed Bugs
   - The following key bugs arose and were fixed during the development of the site:

-    1. Login Template not being identified:
+    1. Login template not being identified:
           - Issue: When the login functionality was created, the site was not routing to the login.html template.
           - Solution: Django was looking for a template in a registrations folder.
 This was created and the routing to the template resolved.
           - Resource:  [StackOverFlow](https://stackoverflow.com/questions/6646400/does-django-ship-with-the-authentication-templates-for-use-with-the-django-contr)

     2. Posting Bookings to Display in Admin View:
           - Issue: When the Rescue user created a booking, this appeared to be created successfully but was not displaying in the admin view.
+Original code:

-Original code: def post(self, request, id): profile_to_book = get_object_or_404(Profile, id=id) booking_form = BookingForm(request.POST, request.FILES, instance=profile_to_book)
+                def post(self, request, id):
+                    profile_to_book = get_object_or_404(Profile, id=id)
+                    booking_form = BookingForm(request.POST, request.FILES, instance=profile_to_book)